davidionita/network-project/readme.md

 - Chat - a chat has occurred
 - User Input - the client typed user input
 - Invalid Command - the client inputted an invalid command

+Each different type is logged to the file with a custom prefix, helping make each event clear to administrators.